 A Creditor With A Judgment May Have a Lien Against Your Home

-If you own real property such as a house or a bare land lot, the first thing you need to know is that it is possible for a creditor with a judgment against you to have a lien on your real property.
+Do you know what a property lien is?
+If at the time you file bankruptcy you own real property such as a house or a bare land lot, the first thing you need to know is that it is possible for a creditor with a judgment (when you file bankruptcy) to have a lien on the real property.

 If you keep the house and do nothing, then the lien remains attached to the house.
 You will have to pay/settle the debt if/when you sell or refinance the house.
 Also, there are situations when the creditor can actually foreclose on your house to get paid on the debt.